ItochiNim/odin-recipes/README.md

 # HTML foundations
-This is a basic project made as part of the foundations course on **The Odin Project**.
+This is a basic project made as part of the foundations course on **The Odin Project**

 ## Some of the things that I used in this assignment: